lblod/app-digitaal-loket/README.md

 #### sparql-authorization-wrapper-service

-As mentioned in the summary above, this service acts as a proxy between the vendor and `app-digitaal-loket` and is used to append extra authorization rules in addition to making sure the request is allowed to access the requested data.
+As mentioned in the summary above, this service acts as a proxy between the vendor and `app-digitaal-loket` and is used to append extra authorization rules in addition to making sure the client is allowed to access the requested data.

 After logging in as a vendor, run the following command to execute a query (note the use of the same `CookieJar.tsv` from the previous section):